mage/mage-sdk-cpp/README.md

 ### With Unity/Unreal/Cry/etc.

-We haven't tried to integrate with these technologies yet.
+We haven't tried to integrate with these platforms yet.
 We will add some integration notes for each of those projects as soon as we have experimented with them.